 Then she’d been pissed at him, and when she’d walked away from him, upset because he didn’t understand why it mattered what people thought about them because they weren’t technically a them —

 The truth had finally slammed into Jason like a freight train.
 It hurt Elizabeth that people didn’t think she was the kind of woman that would keep him because she wanted to be, and she thought they were right.

-And he couldn’t stand her to think that.
+And he couldn’t stand for her to think that.
 To entertain it for even a second.
-So when she’d look at him with her beautiful eyes, and that hair he’d just wanted to slide his hands through since the moment she’d let it down—
+So when she’d looked at him with her beautiful eyes, and that hair he’d just wanted to slide his hands through since the moment she’d removed the clip—

 Jason stopped thinking.

 He forced himself to keep it light, to keep it soft—because if he showed her how much he actually wanted her, she might run screaming from the building—

 Or maybe Jason wasn’t ready to find out Elizabeth really did feel the same.